vienx004/number-game/README.md

 Pull/Download project

-(Just in case run cmd as administrator):
+(Just in case run cmd as administrator)

 To install:
 npm install